wp-plugins/wp-extend/readme.txt

 3. Edit screen for a meta field.

 == Changelog ==

+= 1.0.8 =
+* Fixed the way rewrite and capability meta is gathered from the interface (You will need to re-enter values for these fields in this release.)

 = 1.0.7 =
 * Fixed some instructional language, added query_var to custom taxonomies.